NerdAlertNA/nerdalertna.github.io/README.md

 ## About Me

-I am a student at General assembly with aspirations to develope my own applications.
+I am a student at General assembly with aspirations to develop my own applications.
 I hope to continue learning for the remainder of my career and look forward to the challenges offered by development and programming in general.

 # Projects:
 ![Image](images/hangman) [Hangman](/Hangman)